 Plant family: Rutaceae

 Production: Steam distilled from the flowers of the bitter orange tree.
 This oil is also called orange blossom.
-Another oil from the bitter orange tree is petitgrain, distilled from the leaves, twigs, and sometimes the immature fruit.
-Petitgrain has a harsher scent than neroli but costs much less.
-Also, the rind of the ripe fruit produces bitter orange essential oil.
+Two other oils also come from the bitter orange tree: petitgrain distilled from the leaves, twigs, and sometimes the immature fruit, and bitter orange oil expressed from rind of the ripe fruit.

 Aroma: Sweet, citrusy, floral.